 That may seem all right at first sight, but it is not.
 If you take a closer look at Γ_2 , you will see that p and q are strictly on a par.
-The reasoning in the preceding paragraph relied on the consistent behaviour of p to derive s and q and hence to find out that q behaves inconsistently.
+The reasoning in the preceding paragraph relied on the consistent behaviour of p to derive s and qand hence to find out that q behaves inconsistently.
 However, one may just as well start off by relying on the consistent behaviour of q to obtain s as well as p and hence to find out that p behaves inconsistently.
 So the insight mentioned at the outset of the previous paragraph should be corrected.
-Here is the correct version: what was intended as a T-theorem and can be retained as a T-theorem in view of a systematic and formal account, should be retained as a T-theorem.
+Here is the correct version: what was intended as a T-theorem and can be retained as a T-theorem.
 A little reflection on the part of the reader will readily reveal that neither r nor s can be retained as consequences of Γ_2 , but that u can be so retained.

 What is the upshot?
 We want to replace T by a consistent theory.
-Obviously, there is no point in pursuing a consistent replacement for a trivial theory-every consistent theory is equally qualified.
-Moreover, T', in which \mathbf{CL} is replaced by \mathbf{CLuN} will be non-trivial for most Γ , but is clearly too weak.
-However, for most Γ one may strengthen T' by adding certain instances of applications of \mathbf{CL} -rules that are \mathbf{CLuN} -invalid.
+Obviously, there is no point in devising a consistent replacement for a trivial theory.
+Moreover, T', in which CL is replaced by CLuN will be non-trivial for most Γ , but is clearly too weak.
+However, for most Γ one may strengthen T' by adding certain instances of applications of CL-rules that are CLuN-invalid.
 These instances of applications may be added to T' in view of the fact that a systematic distinction can be made between formulas that behave consistently with respect to Γ and others that do not.
-In this way one obtains T "in its full richness, except for the pernicious consequences of its inconsistency"; one obtains an 'interpretation' of T that is as consistent as possible, and also as much as possible in agreement with the intention behind T.
+In this way one obtains T "in its full richness, except for the pernicious consequences of its inconsistency"; one obtains an "interpretation" of T that is as consistent as possible, and also as much as possible in agreement with the intention behind T.